kalmarz/notejam-on-ecs/README.md

 * Operational excellence - Less infrastructure to manage is the better.
 In favor of managed services.
 * Cost optimization - Prefer services when you only pay what you use.
-* Reliability - In line with the business requiremens: a multi-datacenter architecture.
+* Reliability - In line with the business requirements: a multi-datacenter architecture.
 * Performance efficiency - Optimize the resource allocations for the actual usage.
 * Security - Apply security best practices and principles.